Shilshole Bay

 Shilshole Bay is the part of Puget Sound east of a line drawn northeasterly from Seattle's West Point in the southwest to its Golden Gardens Park in the northeast.
 On its shores lie Discovery Park, the Lawton Wood section of the Magnolia neighborhood, the neighborhood of Ballard, and Golden Gardens Park.
 It is home to the Shilshole Bay Marina on Ballard's Seaview Avenue N.W. and communicates with the Lake Washington Ship Canal via the Ballard Locks.

-History

-The name derives from the Duwamish word meaning "threading a needle", perhaps referring to the narrow opening through which Salmon Bay empties into Shilshole Bay.
+The name is derived from the Lushootseed word šilšul, which means "threading a needle," referring to Salmon Bay.
+The name comes from the extremely narrow passageway through which Salmon Bay flows into Shilshole Bay.
+The fact that Shilshole Bay is named "Shilshole" is a misnomer.
+The name šilšul only refers to Salmon Bay and the village inside it, however, English speakers applied the name "Shilshole" to the outside bay.

-The Shilshole Bay was once home to the Sheel-shol-ashbsh people, now called ‘Shilshole’.
-The tribe had several large longhouses deep inside Shilshole Bay.
-The tribe went into decline in the late 19th century as settlers began to populate the area.